 - File for your share of $30 billion in trust funds

 There is no clear-cut answer to this question, as compensation amounts differ according to the details of each case.
 Some compensation amounts will be small to moderate compared to other cases.

 When determining a compensation amount, a variety of factors are considered.
 First, medical costs and expenses—past, present, and future—are factored in.
 Typically the longer and more extensive the treatment, the more compensation a victim will receive.

-Common medical expenses include:
+Common medical expenses for mesothelioma patients include: